Academic

 Policy for Using Overlapping Courses for Two Master’s Degrees in Arts, Sciences & Engineering Link to section

-AS&E allows up to 10 credits to be used to satisfy the degree requirements for two distinct master’s degree programs.
-Students may petition for additional overlapped credits in their degree programs, but such petitions require the approval of both departments offering the degree programs as well as the AS&E dean of graduate education and postdoctoral affairs.
+Graduate students in the School of Arts & Sciences (SAS) and the Hajim School of Engineering & Applied Sciences (Hajim) are allowed up to 10 credits to be used to satisfy the degree requirements for two distinct master’s degree programs.
+Students may petition for additional overlapped credits in their degree programs, but such petitions require the approval of both departments offering the degree programs as well as the SAS/Hajim dean of graduate education and postdoctoral affairs (or their designee).

-Any course used to satisfy the degree requirements for two master’s programs may not, under any circumstances, be used to satisfy the degree requirements for an additional master’s program or for a PhD program at the University of Rochester, as University regulations limit the application of course credits to, at most, two graduate programs.
+Any course used to satisfy the degree requirements for two master’s programs may not, under any circumstances, be used to satisfy the degree requirements for an additional degree program at the University of Rochester, as University regulations limit the application of course credits to, at most, two degrees.